MicmacM/4DJPEG/README.md

 - Try selecting the length of the temporal chunks according to the temporal variation
 - Compare it against MPEG
 - Use a better quantization matrix

+## Aknowledgment

+I used [Understanding and Decoding a JPEG Image using Python](https://yasoob.me/posts/understanding-and-writing-jpeg-decoder-in-python/) article to understand the jpeg algorithm in more details than in the video linked above, as well as the wikipedia pages